jinnaiyuu/jinnaiyuu.github.io/index.md

 ## Affiliation

-- Engineer at Lily MedTech Inc.
+- Research Engineer, Project Manager, AI Team Leader at Lily MedTech Inc.
 - Email: ddyuudd [at] gmail [dot] com

 ## Biography

+- Apr.
+2020 Lily MedTech.
 - Summer 2019 I was at MSR Cambridge, UK.
 - Jun.
 2017-Jul.
 2020 Ph.D. student at the Department of Computer Science at Brown University.
 - Mar.
 2017-May.
 2017 Technical staff at RIKEN Center for Advanced Intelligence Project (AIP)